Skip to content

 Three people from AWE Nuclear Security Technologies feature in the King’s Birthday Honours List.

-John Whitaker OBE (for Services to Nuclear Defence)
+John Whitaker OBE (for Services to Defence)

 Giles Hartill MBE (for Services to Engineering)